What is CLIPCO?

 Why is CLIPCO asking for donations when it appears to have enough funds in its bank account?

 In order to ensure that the CLIP program is not disrupted mid-year due to financial circumstances, CLIPCO must have the entire school year’s funds available at the start of each school year.
 As CLIPCO spends its funds to pay off program expenses throughout the current school year, it simultaneously raises the funds for the following school year.
 For this reason, the cash balance does not appear to change significantly throughout the school year even though large sums of transactions are taking place.
-The following graph demonstrates the typical cash flow that takes place during the school year:

 How do I get corporate matching for my donation?